cetio/mobster/README.md

 - Doesn’t keep any cache or logs.
 - Fun for the whole family, except Rodger.
 - Works best in a decent-width terminal (80+ columns recommended).
   - chafa may require more space or render strangely based on your sizing.

-## Screenshot
+## Screenshot (with a little imagination)

 ```
 Temporary directory: /tmp/mobster_abc123